Concrete Ship: World War II

 During the Second World War, the global scarcity of raw steel inspired German engineers to design and create concrete ships.
 They used up to 70% less steel in their construction than traditional steel vessels.
 The idea of building concrete ships dates back to 1848 in France.
 Around 100 such ships were constructed in the United States during World War I for similar reasons.

 Concrete ships are immune to magnetically triggered naval mines.
 Adolf Hitler ordered the production of 50 concrete ships to deliver necessary raw materials (such as oil, weaponry, food etc.) through the mine-filled rivers of Nazi Germany.

 The Sip was built in 1943 in the second round of production.
 It was constructed in Ostvind (Swinemunde), by Schalenbau KG, Dyckerhoff & Widmann KG.
 It was part of a fleet that ensured the continuous flow of oil from Romania to Germany, as well as other necessary raw materials along the entire Danube river.

 Additionally, the ship played an important role in the care and transportation of seriously wounded troops to land-based hospitals in Austria and Germany for further treatment.
 The Sip had multiple specialized areas for hospital functions: ambulance and operating room, wards for the wounded, hospital mess, storerooms for food, water, and medicines, as well as a staff room.

-The Sip did not have engines.
-They were removed to make room for the steam boiler and the central heating system, by which the entire ship was heated during the winter.
+The engines were removed to make room for the steam boiler and the central heating system, by which the entire ship was heated during the winter.
 The ship was essentially a trailer that needed to be propelled by tugboats or other self-propelled boats that also transported raw materials to German army installations.